Invoice Cashflow Tips

 Even a perfect invoicing process does not guarantee clients will pay on time.
 Some clients have long payment terms as policy.
 Some pay slowly regardless of your reminders.

-For situations where you need the cash before the client pays, FundTap advances funds against your outstanding invoices — within hours.
+For situations where you need the cash before the client pays, FundTap advances funds against your outstanding invoices, the same day.
 You have sent the invoice.
 The work is done.
 FundTap gets you the money without the wait.